About payroll taxes

-Frances Online* will replace the Oregon Payroll Reporting System (OPRS) and the Employer Account Access (EAA) portal, beginning with the third quarter filing in 2022.
-The new system will support combined payroll reporting; including Unemployment Insurance tax, Workers’ Benefit Fund (WBF), State Withholding Tax, Lane and TriMet Transit Taxes, and beginning in the first quarter of 2023, Statewide Transit Tax (STT) and Paid Family and Medical Leave Insurance (PFMLI) contributions.
+Frances Online* has replaced the Oregon Payroll Reporting System (OPRS) and the Employer Account Access (EAA) portal, beginning with the third quarter filing in 2022.
+The new system will support combined payroll reporting including Unemployment Insurance tax, Workers' Benefit Fund (WBF), State Withholding Tax, Lane and TriMet Transit Taxes, and beginning in the first quarter of 2023, Statewide Transit Tax (STT) and Paid Leave Oregon contributions.

-and click on the “Modernization” link at the top of the page.
-Subscribe for updates about our project.
+www.oregon.gov/employ/businesses and click on the “Modernization" link at the top of the page.
+Subscribe for updates about the project.

 *The new system is named in honor of Frances Perkins, the U.S. Secretary of Labor from 1933 – 1945 and the first woman to serve in a Presidential cabinet.